mediacritic/rage-pages-hugo/content/post/welcome.md

 I will be politically incorrect on this blog.
 Take it or leave it.
 The truth hurts sometimes but that doesn't make it any less true.

 While I'm on this short rant I'll also say this.
 I'll let you know when I'm being offensive.
-You may be offended by some or even all of what I say but let's make one thing clear, just because your fucking offended does NOT mean AT ALL that I'm being offensive.
+You may be offended by some or even all of what I say but let's make one thing clear.
+Just because your fucking offended does NOT mean AT ALL that I'm being offensive.
 Just go noodle on that for a while.